The word-stem "cantho-"

 the corner(s) of the eye(s).

-A canthoplasty is a surgical procedure to reconstruct
+A cantholysis is a surgical procedure in which the attachment

-the canthus (corner of the eye).
-It is also known as "inferior
+of the canthus (corner of the eye) is separated/divided from the underlying

 This section includes short definitions of clinical and surgical procedures